AzureAD/azure-activedirectory-library-for-python/README.md

 The ADAL for python library makes it easy for python applications to authenticate to AAD in order to access AAD protected web resources.

+# Note
+This is an early, pre-release version of the library.
+It does not yet have support for any kind of caching.

 ## Usage

 ### Acquire Token with Username & Password